untilIdentityChanged¶

 untilIdentityChanged({ state -> state.selectedEmail?.emailId }) {

-// this block will be canceled and restarted whenever emailId changes
+// This block will be canceled and restarted whenever emailId changes

 onEnter { state ->